-Whilst age and population is enough of a reason to take Millennials seriously, they’re also a loyal generation, with 78% of Millennials seeking out loyalty programs when choosing their favorite brands.
+Whilst age and population is enough of a reason to take Millennials seriously, they’re also a loyal generation, with 78% of Millennials seeking out loyalty programs when choosing their favourite brands.
 But, alongside the younger Gen Z, 2 in 3 are also willing to walk from a brand if they don’t align with their stances on issues that matter to them.

 When they trust you, Millennials can be valuable customers.
 But, it’s important to get your customer experience right if you want to win them over.